odriverobotics/ODrive/docs/getting-started.md

 ### Circular position control

-To enabel Circular position control 'axis.controller.config.setpoints_in_cpr = True'
+To enable Circular position control, set 'axis.controller.config.setpoints_in_cpr = True'

 This mode is useful for continuos incremental position movement.
 For example a robot rolling indefinitely, or an extruder motor or conveyor belt moving with controlled increments indefinitely.
 In the regular position mode, the `pos_setpoint` would grow to a very large value and would lose precision due to floating point rounding.